 I am a Ph.D. candidate in the Department of Anthropology at the University at Albany with a research emphasis in Mesoamerican archaeology.
+I am currently a Junior Fellow in Pre-Columbian Studies at the Dumbarton Oaks Research Library and Collection of Harvard University.
 Since 2006, I have conducted archaeological fieldwork in Greece, Cyprus, Belize, Costa Rica, and Mexico.
-My dissertation research applies results from my excavations of commoner houses at the early Mesoamerican city of Izapa (Chiapas, Mexico), to investigate a period of great cultural change across Mesoamerica, the Formative to Classic period transition (300 BC-AD 400).
+I am currently director of the Izapa Household Archaeology Project.
+My research applies results from my excavations of commoner houses at the early Mesoamerican city of Izapa (Chiapas, Mexico), to investigate a period of great cultural change across Mesoamerica, the Preclassic to Classic period transition (300 BC-AD 400).
 In addition to my research with Mesoamerican archaeology, I have also worked with ancient food systems and plant remains, museum anthropology, and the application of 3D methods to cultural heritage.
 I encourage you to explore the various pages of this site to learn more about this work.